WeblateOrg/weblate/docs/admin/management.rst

 .. versionadded:: 2.5

-Imports a translation from the file to use as a suggestions for the given translation.
+Imports a translation from the file to use as a suggestion for the given translation.
 It skips duplicated translations; only different ones are added.

 .. django-admin-option:: --author USER@EXAMPLE.COM